vickywane/documentation/contributing/documentation/style-guide.md

 ---
-description: >-
-  This is a reference guide to our documentarians.
-It wasn't created to limit you; instead, it should help you understand the overall style of our documentation and teach you how to reproduce it.
+description: A reference for writing style and formatting
 ---

 # Style guide

+This is a reference guide to our documentarians.
+It wasn't created to limit you; instead, it should help you understand the overall style of our documentation and teach you how to reproduce it!

 ## Language and writing style